 - To change your secondary app, go back to app switcher.
 To open it, click on the double rectangle icons at the bottom right corner.

-- Multi window feature is available in two modes- Portrait and landscape.
-To shift in between them, just drag the white divider you see in between the opened apps to a two thirds or one-third of your screen.
+- Multi-window feature is available in two modes- Portrait and landscape.
+To shift in between them, just drag the white divider you see in between the opened apps to two thirds or one-third of your screen.

 - You can exit multi-window mode in two ways- long press on the double rectangle icon at the bottom right corner.
 Otherwise, swipe up or down the line that divides both apps.